 Fortunately, there are tools available to help you find the perfect combination of your interest, your expertise, and market demand.

-SBI!s keyword brainstorming tool Brainstorm It! is designed to do exactly that.
+We have a keyword brainstorming tool designed to do exactly that.
 It finds all the words people use to search for topics in your niche.
 Then it helps you evaluate the keywords and put them into a website structure that makes sense for your visitors.

 Once you know your topic, you'll build your website.
 You can use WordPress, or a website builder such as Solo Build It!
 (SBI!).